From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Ethical Considerations

 \section{Ethical Considerations}

+\descrit{Safe Release of Reproduced CVEs’ Data.} For all of our studies, we only include the CVEs that have a public patch available on the National Vulnerability Database (NVD).
+This measure prevents the attackers from using our reproduced CVEs to exploit the stakeholders' systems, and also helps us to safely release the data of the CVEs reproduced in our experimental studies.

-The goal of our work is to support defenders and solution developers by accelerating vulnerability triage and tool development for vulnerability detection and patching.
-CVE-Genie, which does not create or determine new vulnerabilities, provides a powerful framework capable of providing recreations of CVE reports to provide up-to-date and reproducible CVE environments as benchmark test cases.
-These benchmarks can then be used to rigorously test and enhance vulnerability detection and patching systems, thereby understanding their performance and ideally accelerating their response capabilities.
-Following the beneficence criterion of the Menlo Report~\cite{dittrich_menlo_2012}, we are confident that our system provides more benefits than potential harms to the security community and to society.
+\descrit{Release of CVE-Genie’s Codebase.} The aim of releasing CVE-Genie’s codebase is to support defenders and solution developers by accelerating vulnerability triaging and tool development for vulnerability detection and patching.
+Although it is also possible for the attackers to leverage CVE-Genie to reproduce vulnerabilities in the real world, our aim is to level the playing field for defenders; specifically, to empower defenders to reproduce CVE reports to attain up-to-date and reproducible CVE environments as benchmark test cases.
+These benchmarks will then be used to rigorously test and enhance vulnerability detection and patching systems, thereby understanding their performance and ideally accelerating their response capabilities.
+Following the beneficence criterion of the Menlo Report~\cite{dittrich_menlo_2012}, we strongly believe that our system provides more benefits than potential harms to the security community and to society.